Saint Helena: East India Company (1658–1815)

-In 1657, Oliver Cromwell granted the East India Company (EIC) a charter to govern Saint Helena and, the following year, the company decided to fortify the island and settle it with planters.
-A tradition, which had its origins in the early 20th century, that the early settlers included many who had lost their homes in the 1666 Great Fire of London, was shown to be a myth in 1999.
+In 1657, Oliver Cromwell granted the East India Company (EIC) a charter to govern Saint Helena.
+The following year, the company decided to fortify the island and settle it with planters.
+A theory, which had its origins in the early 20th century, that the early settlers included many who had lost their homes in the 1666 Great Fire of London, was shown to be a myth in 1999.

-The first governor, Captain John Dutton, arrived in 1659, making Saint Helena one of Britain's earliest colonies outside North America and the Caribbean.
+The first governor, Captain John Dutton, arrived in 1659, making Saint Helena one of Britain's earliest colonies outside Europe, North America and the Caribbean.
 A fort and houses were built: Jamestown had been founded, "in the narrow valley between steep cliffs".

-After the Restoration of the English monarchy in 1660, the East India Company received a royal charter, giving it the sole right to fortify and colonise the island.
+After the Restoration of the Stuart monarchy in the kingdoms of England, Scotland and Ireland in 1660, the EIC received a royal charter, giving it the sole right to fortify and colonise the island.
 The fort was renamed James Fort and the town was called Jamestown, in honour of the Duke of York, later King James II.

-Between January and May 1673, the Dutch East India Company seized the island, but English reinforcements restored East India Company control.
-The island was fortified with approximately 230 gun turrets.
+Between January and May 1673, the Dutch East India Company seized the island, but British reinforcements restored EIC control.
+The island was fortified with about 230 gun turrets.

-The British government sent some settlers and gave them land that they could farm but the company experienced difficulty attracting an adequate number of immigrants, in spite of advertisements in London and free tracts of land.
+The British government sent some settlers and gave them land that they could farm, but the company found it hard to attract enough settlers, despite advertisements in London and free tracts of land.
 By 1670, the population was only 66, including slaves.
-There was also unrest and rebellion among the inhabitants.
-Ecological problems, such as deforestation, soil erosion, vermin and drought, led Governor Isaac Pyke to suggest in 1715 that the population be moved to Mauritius, but that was not acted upon.
+Also unrest and rebellion occurred among the inhabitants.
+Ecological problems, such as deforestation, soil erosion, vermin, and drought, led Governor Isaac Pyke to suggest in 1715 that the population be moved to Mauritius, but that was not acted upon.
 The company continued to subsidise the community because of the island's strategic location.
 A census in 1723 recorded 1,110 inhabitants, including 610 slaves.

-In the peak era, a thousand ships per year stopped there leaving the governor to try to police the numerous visitors and to limit the consumption of arrack, made from potatoes.
-Two mutinies occurred, perhaps fueled by alcohol.
+In the peak era, about 1,000 ships per year stopped there, leaving the governor to try to police the numerous visitors and to limit the consumption of arrack, a distilled alcoholic drink made from potatoes.
+There were two mutinies, perhaps fueled by alcohol.
 Because Jamestown was "too raucous with its taverns and brothels", St Paul's Cathedral was built outside the town.